-Quality Statement 13: Transitions in Care
+Transitions in Care

-People with a diabetic foot ulcer or complications who transition between care settings have a team or provider who is accountable for coordination and communication related to their care.
+People with a diabetic foot ulcer or foot complications who transition between care settings have a team or provider who is accountable for coordination and communication to ensure the effective transfer of information related to their care.

-Transitions in care involve changes in providers or locations (within and between care settings)25 and can increase the risk of errors and miscommunication related to a person's care.
-To support safe and effective coordination and continuity of care, transition planning should be a collaborative process that involves the person with the diabetic foot ulcer, their family, and their caregiver(s), so that their unique needs and preferences are supported.25 To support the transfer of accurate information, all providers must document the most up-to-date information in the individualized care plan.
+Transitions in care involve changes in providers or locations (within and between care settings) and can increase the risk of errors and miscommunication related to a person's care.
+To support coordination and continuity of care, transition planning should be collaborative, involving the person with the diabetic foot ulcer, their family, and their caregiver(s), and incorporating their individual concerns and preferences.
+To support the transfer of accurate information, all providers must document the most up-to-date information in the individualized care plan.
 A provider or team should be accountable for ensuring the accurate and timely transfer of information on an ongoing basis to the proper recipients as part of seamless, coordinated transitions.